Omarbousfer/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3) program contains a function that prints 10 times the alphabet, in lowercase, followed by a new line
 4) program have a function that checks for lowercase character
 5) program have a function that checks for alphabetic character
+6) program have a function that prints the sign of a number